USA and the UK

 A UK Marriage Visa is granted for the first 30 months.
 Providing you don’t break the conditions of your visa or commit any immigration crimes, you will be eligible to apply again for another 30 months.

 Applying from the USA, your application could take a considerable amount of time.
-This is because the Home Office need to assess whether your marriage is genuine and credible.
+This is because the Home Office needs to assess whether your marriage is genuine and credible.

 To speed up the process, you could apply for a premium service through one of our qualified immigration lawyers.